 w3resource

-pandas is a Python package providing fast, flexible, and expressive data structures designed to make working with 'relationa' or 'labeled' data both easy and intuitive.
-It aims to be the fundamental high-level building block for doing practical, real world data analysis in Python.
+"pandas" is a Python package that provides fast, flexible, and expressive data structures, designed to make working with "relational" or "labeled" data both easy and intuitive.
+It aims to be a fundamental high-level building block for practical, real-world data analysis in Python.

 List of Pandas Exercises: